-ENGL 294 Introduction to Creative Writing: Poetry, Creative Nonfiction, and Fiction (3)
+ENGL 294 Introduction to Creative Writing (3)

-Prerequisite: WRTG 112, WRTG 101, or WRTG 101S.
-An introductory survey and practical study of key aspects of literary writing in poetry, creative nonfiction, and fiction.
-The objective is to write original poetry, creative nonfiction, and fiction and to critique, revise, and edit that writing.
-Emphasis is on reading and thinking critically and analytically from a writer's perspective as a means to better understand the art and craft of creative writing.
-Discussion may cover publishing.
-Peer review of manuscripts may be included.
+Prerequisite: WRTG 112.
+An introductory survey and practical study of key aspects of literary writing.
+The objective is to produce original creative writing and to critique, revise, and edit that writing from a writer's perspective.
+Constructive, collaborative processes are employed to better understand the art and craft of creative writing.
+Topics may include poetry, fiction, creative nonfiction, or drama.